 Buy one of each type of apple from your local grocery store.
 Sample each to see which is the favorite.
 Make apple treats from them.
 You can do caramel apples, candied apples, apple cobbler, apple crisp, apple pancakes or apple bread; as with pumpkins, the sky is the limit for apple treats.

 Fall is also the season of festivals.
 Most areas have specialty food festivals featuring pumpkins, apples, sauerkraut, Oktoberfest and even Renaissance activities.
 Go together and try a dish you’ve never tried before.
 It may just become your new favorite.
-Many outdoor festivals that were canceled in 2020 are resuming in 2021 with extra precautions in place.
+Many outdoor festivals that were canceled during the height of the pandemic are resuming with extra precautions in place.

-I hope some of these ideas get your creative juices flowing and become annual traditions that you enjoy with your families and friends.
-Create a fall wish list together so everyone can choose what they want to do this fall and no one misses out.
+Create a fall activity wish list together so everyone can choose what they want to do this fall and no one misses out.
 Hang it on the refrigerator and check them off one by one.
 Hopefully you, too, will be singing, “It’s the Most Wonderful Time of the Year.”